komoot/photon/README.md

 Check the URL `http://localhost:2322/api?q=berlin` to see if photon is running without problems.
 You may want to use our [leaflet plugin](https://github.com/komoot/leaflet.photon) to see the results on a map.

-To enable CORS (cross-site requests), use `-cors`.
-By default, CORS is disabled.
+To enable CORS (cross-site requests), use `-cors-any` to allow any origin or `-cors-origin` with a specific origin as the argument.
+By default, CORS support is disabled.

 discover more of photon's feature with its usage `java -jar photon-*.jar -h`.